getMBP/FullStack-Learning-Resources/Javascript.md

 (!a && typeof a === "object"); // true

-When you’re trying to
-identify null, use triple equals so that you can correctly identify the type. ex : console.log(undefined == null); // true console.log(undefined === null); // false
+When you’re trying to identify null, use triple equals so that you can correctly identify the type. ex : console.log(undefined == null); // true console.log(undefined === null); // false
 ```
 null is the only primitive value that is "falsy" (aka false-like; see Chapter 4) but that also returns "object" from the typeof check.

+Pitfall: typeof null
+Unfortunately, typeof null is 'object'.
+This is considered a bug (null is not a member of the internal type Object), but it can’t be fixed, because doing so would break existing code.
+You thus have to be wary of null.
+For example, the following function checks whether value is an object:

+function isObject(value) {
+    return (value !== null
+       && (typeof value === 'object'
+           || typeof value === 'function'));

 - **Use of null in prototype**
 Use null Prototypes to Prevent Prototype Pollution